How do you install theOUTlet?

 - Check out the instructions and installation videos HERE

 Is this certified by a testing agency?

-- Yes theOUTlet was tested and approved by Intertek and is listed as cETLus rated.
+- Yes theOUTlet was tested to UL & CSA standards (for the US & Canada) by Intertek and is listed as cETLus rated.
 You can find our listing on the Intertek website.

 - Are you going to make outlets for other countries?

 We have a version with no USB's and a version with 2 USB's.

 - Yep, that means you can get up to 4 outlets and 2 USB ports where you would normally just have two outlets.
 Pretty cool huh?